-For a securitization transaction, the legal soundness of the transaction structure is an important pre-requisite.
+The legal soundness of a securitization transaction structure is an important pre-requisite.
 The transaction should be in compliance the prevailing laws, guidelines and / or regulations.
 The transfer of pool assets (pool of loan receivables) to SPV / Assignee should satisfy the true sale criterion.
 The transaction structure should be such that it creates bankruptcy remoteness of pool assets from originator / seller.
 Also the credit enhancement / liquidity enhancement provided in the form of cash collateral should be bankruptcy remote of the provider.
 For the legal risk analysis of the transaction, CARE relies on a legal opinion from an independent legal counsel certifying the above.